 - Made an offer which is lower than the standard entry requirements.

-Frequently asked questions
+Frequently asked questions (FAQs)

-Applicants who have attended a secondary school where the school’s average Progress 8 score is below average or well below the national average.
-We will use DfE Progress 8 measure (2018-19) as our main data set, based on a school’s average Progress 8 score.
+A secondary school where the school’s average Progress 8 score is below average or well below the national average.

 See the list of eligible schools